-Heating is vital to keep an African Pygmy Hedgehog warm as they can easily go into hibernation and not recover if it gets too cold.
+Heating is vital to keep an hedgehog warm as they can easily go into hibernation and not recover if it gets too cold.
 My daughter Jinnee spent a lot of time researching heat lamps as heat source for hedgehogs.

 Do hedgehogs need a heat lamp?
 Hedgehogs need a heat lamp called a ceramic heat emitter (CHE) to keep warm, as they explore and feed in their cage.
 The CHE only emits heat and not light, as any light at night could confuse hedgehogs into thinking it was day time, stopping them from coming out to feed.